 If you want the freedom of free calling apps but need the power to call any number in the world, there's a better solution: browser-based calling platforms like ZenCall.

 ZenCall is the perfect bridge between casual free calling apps and expensive phone services.
 You get full access to the global phone network — but with modern, web-based convenience.
+Understanding why 0.02/min is a great deal helps put these rates in perspective.

 Let's say your grandma in Port-au-Prince has a basic mobile phone and no internet.
 WhatsApp is out.
 So is Telegram.